rcghpge/STU_Lunar_SAR_LunarMavericks/README.md

 AIAA @ UTA fall 2024 semester

 This is a repository for a space systems designs challenge utilizing Space Teams Pro.
 The space system is in a WIP stage and is not 100% completed.
 See links for more information.
-Join us @ AIAA

 **AIAA:** https://www.aiaa.org/
 **AIAA @ UTA:** https://aiaa-uta.square.site/